Fort Mountain in Chatsworth, Georgia

 Fort Mountain State Park has amazing views and great historical markers, like the tower and wall.
 It's a perfect place for viewing in the bare winter season.

 There are plenty of hiking trails for the entire family at Fort Mountain, so you might consider making a weekend of it.
 We stayed at one of the newly refurbished cabins cabins, which are just spectacular.

 Read more about our winter time Fort Mountain Adventure.

-Blood Mountain (Blairsville): Blood Mountain easily comes to mind because of the diverse rocky terrain and the fun shelter at the end of the trail.
+Blood Mountain in Blairsville easily comes to mind as a great winter hike because of the diverse rocky terrain and the fun shelter at the end of the trail.
 Add to that amazing panoramic views, and you’ve got a winter hike like no other!

 Blood Mountain is about 4.5 miles, and it is a climb.
 I would not recommend it for a kid’s first hike.
 It’s great for kids that hike regularly (my son was 6 years old when he first completed it without being carried) or teenagers.
 If you have hiking poles, this is the perfect hike on which to use them.

 Read more about our hike to the Blood Mountain Summit.

 George L. Smith State Park, Twin City

 Explore a different kind of winter trail at George L Smith State Park: a water trail.
 Wind your way through black water and bare cypress trees, which reflect off the lake like towering giants reaching for the clouds.